Difference Between Corporate Communication and Public Relations

 In competitive market conditions, it should be important to make a plan for every step to be taken correctly and carefully.
 Public relations activities and campaigns, with a correct and attentive management approach, also give the desired results and implement a ready-made plan for any situation, being aware of the risks.

 FAQ on Corporate Communication VS Public Relations

 What does corporate communication mean?

 Institution; to use the communication network for its goals and objectives and to carry out various communication studies.
 In Corporate Communication, there is an internal and external target group and appropriate communication studies are applied.
 It is within the scope of corporate communication strategies to show the organization’s presence and reach the target audiences by using communication effectively.

 What is the main difference between corporate communication and public relations?

 The main difference becomes evident through communication and relationships.
 Corporate communication tries to reach the target audience and other stakeholders by using communication as the main factor.
-Public relations, on the other hand, aims to increase the communication network to a higher level by developing an existing and unincorporated relationship network and prepares various campaigns.
+Public relations, on the other hand, aims to increase the communication network to a higher level by developing an existing and unincorporated relationship network and preparing various campaigns.

-How is public relations managed?
+How are public relations managed?

 A management approach is also essential for the public relations campaign and its activities.
-This management approach includes planning, analysis, concept, implementation and audit stages in the process.
+This management approach includes planning, analysis, concept, implementation, and audit stages in the process.
 Each stage is necessary for proper plan implementation and successful campaign outcome.